f5devcentral/f5xc-mcn-TechXchange/module0/lab2.rst

      cp admin.auto.tfvars.example admin.auto.tfvars

-3. Edit the file using "vi" in the terminal so you can customize the parameter values for your lab like owner, keys, and zone.
+3. Edit the file using "vi" in the terminal so you can customize the following parameter values.
 You will retrieve the values in the following steps.
+* owner - *use your last name here so that your XC site names are unique*
+* api_url - *leave this default, since we are using the tenant f5-sales-demo*
+* api_p12_file - *leave this default if you are following this demo in UDF, since this is where your .p12 file will be downloaded to*
+* aws_access_key - *find this in the UDF console using the steps below*
+* aws_secret_key - *find this in the UDF console using the steps below*
+* zone_name - *use the Arcadia DNS tool in the steps below to generate a unique domain name for your demo*

 .. code:: bash